felifluid/bachelorarbeit/thesis/chapters/background.typ

 // Will ich diesesn Teil hier drin haben als Teaser??
-Normally, this wouldn't be a problem. // TODO: ehh 🤷 However, in the context of interpolation this gaps lead to complications.
+Normally, this wouldn't be a problem. // TODO: ehh 🤷 However, in the context of interpolation these gaps lead to complications.
-Using conventional methods interpolation is only possible between the first the last grid point.
+Using conventional methods, interpolation is only possible between the first the last grid point.
 This would leave a blank gap with the width of the grid-spacing, where no data can be generated.
 To circumvent this, the grid has to be extended using periodic boundary conditions.
 Details on how this is dealt with will be discussed in @sec:topovis:interpolation.